SaphireVert/gitlabot/README.md

     culture, insights, company, security, unfiltered
     * 💡 Add buttons to choose the type ?
     * 💡 /release, /culture, etc.
-  * User should be able to choose when to receive notification :
-     * `/notify off` disable notifications
-     * `/notify auto` get the notification as soon as the server gets it
-     * `/notify daily 08:00` user get all the *new* notifications that have appeared since the last one
-     * `/notify weekly 08:00` user get all the *new* notifications that have appeared since the last one, on monday 08:00
-     * `/notify monthly 08:00` user get all the *new* notifications that have appeared since the last one, on the first of the month 08:00
-   * `/settings` user can see the current notification preference
    * Admin can ask the server for a dump of the storage file that contains every users preference
    * Other use case: what if a user want to have the new release notification as